Parameterized Complexity of Streaming Diameter and Connectivity Problems: Lower Bounds for Diameter

 In conclusion, we constructed a connected graph of size $n+4$ with a distance 2 to $\ell = 1$ clique (taking $\{a,b\}$ suffices) that can be given as a VA stream to a streaming algorithm for \textsc{Diameter} to solve the $\textsc{Disj}_n$ problem.
 The theorem follows from Proposition~\ref{prop:DisjReduction}. \end{proof}

-The lower bounds in Figure~\ref{fig:SimpleVA} and Figure~\ref{fig:CliqueVA} do not work for the AL model because there are vertices that may or may not be adjacent to both $a$ and $b$, so neither Alice nor Bob can produce the adjacency list of such a vertex alone.
+The lower bounds in Figure~\ref{fig:SimpleVA} and Figure~\ref{fig:CliqueVA} do not work for the AL model because there are vertices that may be adjacent to both $a$ and $b$, so neither Alice nor Bob can produce the adjacency list of such a vertex alone.
 For the `Simple VA' construction, we can `fix' this by extending these vertices to edges but this is destructive to the small vertex cover number of the construction, see Figure~\ref{fig:SimpleAL}.
-It should be clear that AL reductions require care: no vertex may be incident to variable edges of both Alice and Bob.
+It should be clear that AL reductions require care: the set of edges incident to a vertex has to be fully determined when Alice or Bob wants to reveal it.

-\begin{restatable}{theorem}{SimpleAL} Any streaming algorithm for \textsc{Diameter} that works on a family of graphs that includes the `Simple AL' construction in the AL model using $p$ passes over the stream requires $\Omega(n/p)$ bits of memory. \end{restatable} \begin{proof} Let $x,y$ be the input to $\textsc{Disj}_n$ of Alice and Bob, respectively.
+\begin{restatable}{theorem}{SimpleAL} Any streaming algorithm for \textsc{Diameter} that works on the `Simple AL' construction in the AL model using $p$ passes over the stream requires $\Omega(n/p)$ bits of memory. \end{restatable} \begin{proof} Let $x,y$ be the input to $\textsc{Disj}_n$ of Alice and Bob, respectively.
 We construct a graph as illustrated in Figure~\ref{fig:SimpleAL}.
 The graph consist of $2n + 3$ vertices.
 This is a matching $M$ on $2n$ vertices.
-We make a vertex $C$ adjacent to all vertices of $M$.
+We make a vertex $c$ adjacent to all vertices of $M$.
 Next to this, we have vertices $a$ and $b$ of which the adjacencies towards one end of $M$ are dependent on the input of Alice and Bob, respectively.
 An edge between $a$ and $i$th edge on the `left' side of $M$ is present when Alice has a 1 on index $i$ in $x$.
 An edge between $b$ and $i$th edge the `right' side of $M$ is present when Bob has a 1 on index $i$ in $y$.
 Assuming we have an algorithm that can work on this graph, to construct an AL stream for the algorithm, Alice can first reveal $a, c$, and all vertices on the left side of $M$, then pass the memory of the algorithm to Bob, who reveals $b$ and all the vertices on the right side of $M$.
 This completes one pass of the stream.
 The graph is always connected because if either Alice or Bob has an all-zeroes input, the problem of $\textsc{Disj}_n$ is trivially solvable (so $\textsc{Disj}_n$ is equally hard ignoring this case).

-We now claim that the diameter of the `Simple AL' graph is at most 3 when the answer to $\textsc{Disj}_n$ is NO, and otherwise the diameter is 4.
+We now claim that the diameter of the `Simple AL' graph is at most 3 when the answer to $\textsc{Disj}_n$ is NO, and otherwise the diameter is at least 4.